Continue reading on DataGuidance with:

 Electronic Signature Proclamation

-'Certificate provider' is defined as a legal person duly authorised or recognised to issue a certificate (electronic data which links public keys to the person named in the certificate and confirms the real identity of that person) and related service.
+A 'certificate provider' is defined as a legal person duly authorized or recognized to issue a certificate (electronic data that links public keys to the person named in the certificate and confirms the real identity of that person) and related service.
 Article 29 of the Electronic Signature Proclamation stipulates that the certificate provider is required to keep the custody of information related to certificate issuance, suspension, revocation, or related services for two years.
 It must keep personal information confidential unless clearly provided otherwise by law.

 Electronic Transaction Proclamation

-Licensing and Authorisation of Payment Instrument Issuers Directive
+Licensing and Authorization of Payment Instrument Issuers Directive

 Financial Consumer Protection Directive